Archmonger/Blackberry-Themes/README.md

 **Subfilter is set up exactly as above, but themes are not working!**<br/>
 Subfilter will not function while gzip is enabled.
 Please confirm whether or not gzip is enabled within nginx.
 If so, disable gzip.<br/>
 _Note to Deluge users when subdir reverse proxying on a Windows host machine:_ Deluge on Windows currently has issues with reverse proxies.
-The only known solution is to copy the code found in `bbf_deluge.css` to the end of deluge's default CSS file.
+If you wish to keep deluge on your domains subdir, you will need to copy the code found in `bbf_deluge.css` to the end of deluge's default CSS file.
 This can be found in `%Program Files (x86)%\Deluge\deluge-1.3.15-py2.7.egg\deluge\ui\web\css`.
-Alternatively, you can move Deluge to a subdomain.<br/>
+Alternatively, you can move Deluge to a subdomain and use subfilter as demonstrated in the installation instructions above.<br/>

 **Other themes not working?**<br/>
 Please clear browser cache.
 If using Cloudflare, also clear Cloudflare cache.<br/>